icinganalysis/icinganalysis.github.io/content/NACA-TN-2569.md

 By allowing some ice to accumulate in severe icing conditions, the peak energy requirements for ice protection can be reduced.

 ## Key Points
+1. The altitude and temperature boundaries for Continuous Maximum Icing are establish that are later used in Appendix C.
-1. "A total of 305 traverses of cumuliform clouds by P-61C airplanes were made in icing conditions, and on no occasion did ice accumulate before the end of a traverse to such an extent as to make safe flight impossible."
+2. "A total of 305 traverses of cumuliform clouds by P-61C airplanes were made in icing conditions, and on no occasion did ice accumulate before the end of a traverse to such an extent as to make safe flight impossible."
-2. "the heat required for protection for this [severest] situation is several times that required for the most probable icing condition."
+3. "the heat required for protection for this [severest] situation is several times that required for the most probable icing condition."
-3. "Ice-protection equipment for some critical aircraft components, such as turbine-engine inlets, should, however, be designed for approximately the severest ice-collection rates expected."
+4. "Ice-protection equipment for some critical aircraft components, such as turbine-engine inlets, should, however, be designed for approximately the severest ice-collection rates expected."